nekomaru555555-web/CattitudeFlow/Manual_en.md

 - Click `Open` to navigate to the corresponding screen
 - Press `ESC` or click `Close` to exit

+### Snippet Search and Pinned Modal

+- When the search bar is empty, the page stays in Focus mode and shows notes and tickets ranked by edit activity
+- When you enter a keyword, the page switches to Snippet mode and highlights matching Cornell panes
+- Typing `::` quickly opens the pinned snippet modal so you can copy pinned blocks
+- Use the title-bar `✂` button or `Ctrl+I` to open the Snippet Manager at any time

 ### Focus Screen Keyboard Shortcuts

 | Shortcut | Action |